aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ## Artifacts

-CodeBuild Projects can produce Artifacts and upload the to S3.
+CodeBuild Projects can produce Artifacts and upload them to S3.
 For example:

 ```ts
 const project = codebuild.Project(stack, 'MyProject', {